sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/Behavior.md

 the [General Syntax Reference](./GeneralSyntax.md), and the [Agent Reference](./Agent.md).

-A Behavior is the specification of a collection of behavior units.
+A Behavior is the specification of a collection of behavior units (or event handlers).
 This Behavior may be used by an agent for building its global behavior.